 SCS is committed to providing fair salary structures for all employees.
 Salary structures will be reviewed annually.
-We are currently undergoing a compensation structure review.
-Updated salary structures will be available Q1 2020.

 STIPENDS/SUPPLEMENTS

 A stipend or supplement means a lump-sum payment in addition to the base appointment salary that provides recognition or incentives to employees as established in SCS policy.
 A stipend does not increase the base salary of an employee.